 What I am interested in is exploring how I can guide language models in thought and language so that I am provided with convincing, transparent, comprehensible, consistent and coherent answers for each and every query in the legal field.

 In doing so, I use a structure of different levels, that is, a gradual process from simple to increasingly complex, whereby this process not only runs on different horizontal levels, but is also iterative.

-This endeavour presupposes an initial clarification of the nature of questioning itself and thus the various questioning techniques, before - on the next, more complex level - I consider the method and thus technique of questioning, i.e. approaching you in terms of natural language, commonly referred to as prompting.
+This endeavour of sophisticated legal prompting presupposes an initial clarification of the nature of questioning itself and thus the various questioning techniques, before - on the next, more complex level - I consider the method and thus technique of questioning, i.e. approaching you in terms of natural language, commonly referred to as prompting.

-What I have realised is that there are essentially four different questioning techniques that are of considerable interest when dealing with natural language processing, i.e. models based on an autoregressive model based on a pretrained transformer, such as yours, for very different reasons.
+What I have realised is that there are essentially four different questioning techniques that are of considerable interest when dealing with natural language processing, that is autoregressive language models based on a pretrained transformer, such as yours, for very different reasons.
 In detail, these are the: